 - Visit us in person

 When looking at a car title loan in South Carolina it may be useful to understand the entire process.
-Most people looking for a car title loan, quickly learn about the first couple of steps.
+The process for this is similar for title loans in Ohio.
+Most people looking for a car title loan quickly learn about the first couple of steps.
 The end process of a car title loan has its own series of steps to learn about.
 Once the loan is completely paid off the borrower and lender have to once again work together to clear the lien on the title.
 It is the lender’s responsibility to provide some type of documentation proving that the contract was met and the loan was paid.
-Once the borrower has that information they can go any DMV in South Carolina and get the title transferred to themselves.
+Once the borrower has that information they can go to any DMV in South Carolina and get the title transferred to themselves.
 In South Carolina it takes an average of fifteen days for the borrower to get their title back.